Salesforce User Training: A Recipe for Success

 Employees should be able to quickly access the most relevant training right when they need it.
 A digital adoption platform like Spekit makes this possible by delivering in-app training content directly within Salesforce.

 In-app training is particularly effective because it surfaces content that’s relevant to what the user is working on in the moment.
-Spekit’s floating dock is an example of how just-in-time learning makes it easy for a user to find the answers they need when they need them.
+Spekit’s embedded, contextual training and floating dock is an example of how just-in-time learning makes it easy for a user to find the answers they need when they need them.

 5. Establish a timeline for training rollout